By Dr. Salina Suy

 Are you at risk?

-While everyone can potentially have sleep apnea, it has been linked with being male, overweight, over 40 years old; having a large neck size (over 16-17 inches); having large tonsils-tongue; having a small jaw; family history of sleep apnea; nasal obstructions due to deviated septums; allergies or sinus problems.
+While everyone can potentially have sleep apnea and snoring differences, it has been linked with being male, overweight, over 40 years old; having a large neck size (over 16-17 inches); having large tonsils-tongue; having a small jaw; family history of sleep apnea; nasal obstructions due to deviated septums; allergies or sinus problems.

 Side effects of sleep apnea include high blood pressure, stroke, heart failure, diabetes, depression, worsening of attention deficit hyperactivity disorder, headaches, and poor performance in everyday activities.